Singing is done with both the body and the mind

 We have been invited to join Mana U3A members in their Scrabble games.
 It’s good for keeping the brain active!
 Held fortnightly on Friday mornings at a member’s home.
 Contact John for more details.

-Fortnightly on Friday mornings at 10.00am, Semester 2 continues from July 7th
+Fortnightly on Friday mornings at 10.00am, starts February 2nd

 Venue: Members' homes